 Most memorable travel experience: In college I spent a spring break traipsing around the ruins of Machu Picchu solo.
 Later, on a two-month backpacking trip around South America, I crossed the world’s largest salt flat in a jeep, sailed past Patagonian glaciers, trekked out of a Peruvian gorge twice as deep as the Grand Canyon and spotted anacondas and jaguar tracks in the Bolivian jungle.

-Last notable trip: Amsterdam and Prague, where I braved the sub-freezing conditions to bike canals, peruse holiday markets and climb watchtowers.
+Last notable trip: Amsterdam and Prague, where I braved the sub-freezing conditions to bike canals, browse holiday markets and climb watchtowers.